microsoft/ai-chat-protocol/spec/README.md

 ### Streaming response

-The response should contain these headers:
+The response should contain this header:

-* `Content-Type: application/json-lines`
+* `Content-Type: application/x-ndjson`
-* `Transfer-Encoding: chunked`

 #### Successful streamed response